atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 2. The [`release-notes-generator`](https://github.com/semantic-release/release-notes-generator)
    plugin generates the changelog with the changes since the last tag
 3. The [`changelog`](https://github.com/semantic-release/changelog) plugin updates the
-   `CHANGELOG.md` file in the repo with the changelog generated at the step above
+   `CHANGELOG` file in the repo with the changelog generated at the step above
 4. With the [`exec`](https://github.com/semantic-release/exec) plugin we specify the commands needed to publish all the artefacts and the documentation site